monkeynova/www-static/monkeynova/robo_factory/DESIGN.md

 ## 4. Future Work & Potential Enhancements

-*   **More Board Elements:**
-    *   **Lasers:** Stationary lasers that fire at the end of each card execution, damaging robots in their path.
-    *   **Push Panels:** Attached to walls, these panels activate on specific phases of play (e.g., 2/4 or 1/3/5) to push adjacent robots one tile away from the wall.
-They activate after conveyor belts and before gears.
-    *   **Rotating Gears:** Tiles that rotate the robot standing on them.
 *   **More Card Types:**
     *   **"Again":** Repeats the previous card's action.
     *   **"Power Down":** Robot skips the next card but regains some health.